further addition reactions image header.

 2. Preparation of alcohols using alkenes

 There are numerous methods of preparing alcohols from alkenes.
 One method which is often used in industry is called direct hydration.
 This involves adding a molecule of water across the carbon carbon double bond (C=C) in an alkene to produce an alcohol.
 This method requires a phosphoric acid (H3PO4) catalyst, a high temperature (570K) and a high pressure (65 atmospheres).
 The mechanism for this reaction is shown below.
-The mechanism is similar to the other addition reactions to alkenes and proceeds via three steps:
+The mechanism is similar to the other electrophilic addition reactions to alkenes and proceeds via three steps:

 Mechanism for the hydration of ethene to ethanol using a phosphoric acid catalyst.